Human Milk Oligosaccharides (HMOs) and Their Benefits

 Research shows that about 20% of Caucasians are “non-secretors” [5].
 Though this isn’t without its benefits.
 For example, non-secretors can have more resistance to certain unfriendly viruses, including norovirus and rotavirus [5].
 This may help decrease the risk of diarrhea.

-However, the impacts of a mom’s secretor status are not clear and still being explored, as researchers try to understand how secretor status influences HMOs and babies.
+However, the impacts of a mom’s secretor status are still not clear.
+Research is still trying to understand how secretor status influences HMOs and babies.

 Though HMOs are present in your breastmilk, they do not provide nutrition for your baby.
 This is because HMOs go undigested through your baby's digestive tract [7].
 But this is good.
 This feeds your baby’s gut microbes.